HomeEnterprise ITData CenterAI reshapes data centre power and cooling needs, Vertiv's Scott Armul says

 On-site power generation and microgrids are also expected to drive adoption of higher voltage DC systems, as operators face growing challenges around grid capacity and power availability.

 The report also pointed a shift towards distributed AI.
-While large have focused on hyperscale data centres supporting large language models, Vertiv said regulated industries such as , defence and may increasingly rely on private or hybrid AI environments hosted on-premise, driven by data residency, security and latency requirements.
+While large investments have focused on hyperscale data centres supporting large language models, Vertiv said regulated industries such as finance, defence and healthcare may increasingly rely on private or hybrid AI environments hosted on-premise, driven by data residency, security and latency requirements.

 Advertisement